doronsacha/musicNerf/README.md

 ### Steps to Generate Sound:

 1. Ensure you have render_poses.pkl, poses.pkl, and image_notes.pkl files in your working directory.
-These files are automatically created when you run NeRF with the --render_only option
+These files are automatically created when you run NeRF with the --render_only option(you can just re-run the command bellow until the three files are created with no need to wait).
    ```
    python run_nerf.py --render_only ...
    ```